 When we understand that contracting is natural, we have the opportunity to cooperate and find out how we work with it so that when we have to contract, we really do that.
 Those of you who have been through childbirth know all about that way of contracting.
 There’s a point at which you must contract even if it hurts, because there’s a purpose in the contraction.
 And since it’s going to hurt anyway, you might as well cooperate with the process.
 While we go through a painful contraction, we have the opportunity to learn greater patience and endurance.

 In trying to avoid hurt, some people move into a default position and say, “Well, I’ll just do nothing.
 I’ll avoid the pain.
 I won’t participate.
 I’ll just take my marbles and sit at home.”
 But the reality is that life moves.
-So we really don’t have an option to not be involved in the movement of life.
+We really don’t have an option to not be involved in the movement of life.
 We all will participate.
-So how are you going to participate?
+How are you going to participate?

 A good way to approach things is to come into enjoyment with whatever is, even if it’s a concentration camp.
 There were a few people—and it only takes one—who demonstrated you can actually thrive in a concentration camp and come out of it with an amazing life.
 Some people experience life as if they are in a concentration camp now.
 They feel imprisoned and controlled by outside forces that don’t really have their best interests in mind.
 I suggest they approach their life with gratitude for what they do have, that right now they’re not in a concentration camp.

 Remember, out of God comes all things.
-So if God permits it, at some level it is part of perfection even if it’s perfect learning.
+If God permits it, at some level it is part of perfection even if it’s perfect learning.
 And sometimes we may not consciously “get it” that it’s perfect.
 Those guys who are standing there with horns and tails and looking at the guy whistling also don’t consciously get it.
 They think there’s something wrong with the guy whistling.
-So if something is bothering you, take a look at it.
-Maybe it’s an attitude shift and just saying, “Oh, poor me,” can help move you such that energy is released and you move into more joy and peace.
+If something is bothering you, take a look at it.
+Maybe it’s an attitude shift and just saying, “Oh, poor me,” can help move you such that energy is released, and you move into more joy and peace.

 For example, at a memorial service where everybody is sobbing and weeping and sad and missing their dearly departed, you might choose to dance.
 You might celebrate rather than be morbid.
 Just because some people might think it’s disrespectful, we can still choose to have a relationship with our dearly departed through appreciation of their life.
 We can see their being more with God is cause for celebration.